Clive Behavioral Health opens — with limited initial capacity

 Central Iowans seeking inpatient or outpatient behavioral health care for themselves or a family member now have another option with the opening of Clive Behavioral Health.

-The new 83,000-square-foot hospital, which officially opened Feb.
-22, is a joint partnership of MercyOne and Universal Health Services.
+The new 83,000-square-foot hospital, which officially opened this morning, is a joint partnership of MercyOne and Universal Health Services.
 UHS, a large publicly traded health services company that operates hospitals and stand-alone clinics nationwide, will oversee the day-to-day operations and management of the new behavioral health facility.

-Located at 1450 N.W.
-114th St. in Clive across from the MercyOne Rehabilitation Hospital, the state-of-the-art facility will serve both children and adults in separate units of the hospital.
+The new state-of-the-art facility, located at 1450 N.W.
+114th St. in Clive across from the MercyOne Rehabilitation Hospital, will serve both children and adults in separate units of the hospital.
 The hospital’s one-story clinical and support services area includes a cafeteria and gymnasium for patients; a three-story unit houses inpatient wings and outpatient services.